-If the owner has initiated eviction proceedings against the family and the family continues to reside in the unit, COC must continue to make housing assistance payments to the owner until the owner has obtained a court judgment or other process allowing the owner to evict the tenant.
+If the owner has initiated eviction proceedings against the family and the family continues to reside in the unit, the PHA must continue to make housing assistance payments to the owner until the owner has obtained a court judgment or other process allowing the owner to evict the tenant.

-The owner must inform COC when the owner has initiated eviction proceedings against the family and the family continues to reside in the unit.
+The owner must inform COCthe PHA when the owner has initiated eviction proceedings against the family and the family continues to reside in the unit.

-The owner must inform COC when the owner has obtained a court judgment or other process allowing the owner to evict the tenant, and provide COC with a copy of such judgment or determination.
+The owner must inform COCthe PHA when the owner has obtained a court judgment or other process allowing the owner to evict the tenant and provide the PHA with a copy of such judgment or determination.

-After the owner has obtained a court judgment or other process allowing the owner to evict the tenant, COC will continue to make HAP payments to the owner until the family actually moves from the unit or until the family is physically evicted from the unit, whichever is earlier.
-The owner must inform COC of the date when the family actually moves from the unit or the family is physically evicted from the unit.
+After the owner has obtained a court judgment or other process allowing the owner to evict the tenant, COCthe PHA will continue to make HAP payments to the owner until the family actually moves from the unit or until the family is physically evicted from the unit, whichever is earlier.
+The owner must inform COCthe PHA of the date when the family actually moves from the unit or the family is physically evicted from the unit.